 Colonel Hall– The transitioning maneuver of presetting the wrists was a key in my golf swing sequence also.
 Without the preset, I wouldn’t have been able to determine that I had a correct golf swing sequence set up or on the correct swing plane.
 How did you establish your transition maneuver?

-Boatright– I focus on my left thumb and both Radial Styloid Processes to perform the BRACHS-PALMER Technique to perform what I refer to as CAM and CAM-OVER back toward my right elbow.
+Boatright– I focus on my left thumb and my left Ulna Radial Styloid Processes to perform the PALMER Technique to perform what I refer to as Palmerflex back toward my right elbow.
 I took out of my backpack another laminated page illustrating the preset wrist technique, shown below.

 Colonel Hall– This is the very similar to the mental image and maneuver that I wanted to set up in my wrists before I took my left thumb or stick to the top of my swing.
 But I never seen a super imposed photograph like this of the wrist action in the golf swing compared to the wrist action in the baseball swing before, in this manner.
 They are actually the same.